German yields hit 3-week highs on signs of U.S. debt deal

 * Spain, Italy yields stabilise after recent falls

-LONDON, Oct 15 (Reuters) - German 10-year yields rose to their highest in three weeks on Tuesday as signs that U.S. senators were close to a last-minute deal to avert a potential default pulled investors out of assets perceived as safe havens.
+LONDON, Oct 15 (Reuters) - German 10-year yields rose to their highest in three weeks on Tuesday as expectations of a deal to avert a potential U.S. debt default pulled investors out of top-rated government bonds and into riskier assets.

-U.S. Senate Majority Leader Harry Reid said he was confident Senate Democrats and Republicans could reach a comprehensive fiscal agreement this week.
-Other senators also expressed optimism, even as Republicans in the House of Representatives said they were working on a separate plan.
+The move tracked a rise in U.S. Treasury yields after U.S. Senate Majority leader Harry Reid, a Democrat, and his Republican counterpart, Mitch McConnell, ended a day of talks on Monday, with Reid saying they had made “tremendous progress”.

-A deal would end a partial government shutdown about to enter its third week and raise the debt ceiling so the Obama administration could pay its bills for at least a couple more months.
+The plan under discussion would promptly end a partial government shutdown about to enter its third week and raise the debt ceiling by enough to cover the country’s borrowing needs at least through mid-February, according to a source familiar with negotiations.

-The Bund future, sought by investors in times of market stress, closed 51 ticks lower at 139.24 with an upbeat reading of German investor sentiment data adding to the weaker tone.
+The Bund future, sought by investors as a safe-haven in times of market stress, was last down 38 ticks at 139.36 with an upbeat reading of German investor sentiment data adding to the weaker tone.

-German 10-year yields were 5 basis points up at 1.91 percent, their highest since Sept.
-23, with benchmark U.S. yields up 4 bps at 2.72 percent.
-Yields on other higher-rated euro zone bonds, notably Dutch, Austrian and French, were also higher on the day.
+German 10-year yields were 3.5 basis points up at 1.90 percent, their highest since Sept.
+23, with benchmark U.S. yields up by a similar amount at 2.72 percent.
+Other higher-rated euro zone bond yields, notably Dutch, Austrian and French, were also higher on the day.

-“We seem to be going towards a resolution,” Investec chief economist Philip Shaw said.
-“The can is going to be kicked down the road.”
+“There’s hope that there will be some kind of a temporary solution in the U.S. and that supports cautious risk sentiment, and that’s been weighing on Treasuries and Bunds,” said Niels From, chief rates analyst at Nordea.

 There were, however, signs of market edginess.
-Interest rates on short-term Treasury bills remained near their highest since the 2008 financial crisis, despite falling on Tuesday.
-The cost of insuring against a U.S. debt default for one year was 28 basis points above five-year rates, near their most since 2011, according to data provider Markit.
+Interest rates on short-term Treasury bills were near their highest since the 2008 financial crisis.
+The cost of insuring against a U.S. debt default in the near-term was 29 basis points above five-year rates, near their most since 2011, according to data provider Markit.

 It is normally costlier to buy longer-term credit protection.
 The current curve inversion - considered a classic sign of credit stress - reflects investors’ concern over a potential short-term default.

-“The market still needs a deal to believe in ...
-It will be a temporary solution, not a long term solution, and will give them time to negotiate for the next couple of months,” said Niels From, chief analyst at Nordea.
+“The market still needs a deal to believe in it ...
+It will be a temporary solution, not a long term solution, and will give them time to negotiate for the next couple of months,” From said.

 If a deal is reached, and economic data continue to improve, some in the market expected German 10-year yields to spike to this year’s peak of 2.059 percent, hit in early September as markets braced for the U.S. Federal Reserve to start trimming its monetary stimulus.